 Under the terms of the Withdrawal Agreement, EU citizens can continue to move to the UK to live and work until 31 December 2020.
 Following this, the government intends to introduce a new skills-based immigration system, and has published its proposals for how this would operate in its Immigration White Paper.

 In the event of a no-deal, the Government have announced plans to introduce a new European Temporary Leave to Remain which will cover the period between the UK leaving the EU, and the new skills based immigration system being in place.

-The Withdrawal Agreement provides for ongoing recognition of qualifications during the transition period.
-The Government has published a technical notice which includes guidance on the ongoing recognition of European Economic Area (EEA) professional qualifications in the event of a no-deal.
+The Government has published a guidance on the ongoing recognition of European Economic Area (EEA) professional qualifications.

-The European Commission has provided some useful frequently asked questions and answers regarding the rights of EU Citizens in the UK.
+Read the information and guidance regarding the rights of EU Citizens in the UK.